aavatanskanen/my-new-repository/README.md

 - Limited labeled data for certain rare emotional states or sounds.
 - Ensuring user privacy and ethical handling of audio recorded in homes.
 - Differentiating background noise from relevant dog sounds.

+## What Next?

+- Partnering with veterinarians and behaviorists to refine the AI model.
+- Creating a user-contributed database of sounds to improve accuracy.
+- Expanding the app to recognize body language or integrate with wearable devices to monitor heart rate or movement.

+## Acknowledgments

+Inspired by advancements in animal behavior studies and existing audio processing tools.
+This project envisions a future where pet owners can truly communicate with their dogs, deepening understanding and improving the well-being of both pets and owners.